-Individuals may opt out of (i.e., affirmatively decline) passive enrollment into the MMP.
-Individuals who choose to opt out of passive enrollment into an MMP must do so by contacting the State or 1-800-MEDICARE.
-If the individual calls the MMP, the MMP will refer them to the State within 2 business days.
-Individuals who elect to call 1-800-MEDICARE to opt out may have their requests accepted and processed by CMS first, and then States and MMPs will receive a TC 42 via the Daily Transaction Reply Report (DTRR).
+Individuals who choose to opt out of passive enrollment into an MMP must do so by contacting the state or 1-800-MEDICARE.
+If the individual calls the MMP, the MMP will refer them to the state within 2 business days.
+Individuals who elect to call 1-800-MEDICARE to opt out may have their requests accepted and processed by CMS first, and then states and MMPs will receive a TC 42 via the Daily Transaction Reply Report (DTRR).
 Beneficiaries may opt out verbally or in writing.
-Once a beneficiary has opted out, the State must document this and exclude him/her from future passive enrollment processing.
+Once a beneficiary has opted out, the State must document this and exclude him or her from future passive enrollment processing.

-The State should counsel the individual to ensure he/she understands the implications of the request to opt out of passive enrollment, and must acknowledge the individual's request in writing (see Exhibit 28) within 10 calendar days of receipt of the individual's request to opt out or receipt of the DTRR.
+The state should counsel the individual to ensure he or she understands the implications of the request to opt out of passive enrollment, and must acknowledge the individual's request in writing (see Exhibit 28) within 10 calendar days of receipt of the individual's request to opt out or receipt of the DTRR.

-If the individual opts out after the enrollment transaction (TC 61) has been submitted, but prior to the passive enrollment effective date, the State must cancel the passive enrollment with an enrollment cancellation transaction (TC 82) showing an MMP Opt-Out Flag data element as "Y" (opted out of passive enrollment into MMP Plan) in position 202.
+If the individual opts out after the enrollment transaction (TC 61) has been submitted, but prior to the passive enrollment effective date, the state must both cancel the passive enrollment with an enrollment cancellation transaction (TC 82) and include an MMP Opt-Out Flag data element "Y" (opted out of passive enrollment into MMP Plan) in position 202.
 CMS systems will attempt to restore the individual to his/her previous coverage; if that is not possible, CMS' systems will revert the individual to Original Medicare and will auto-enroll him/her into a Medicare Prescription Drug Plan.
 The individual will have access to the LI NET prescription drug plan during any coverage gap.
 Refer to Appendix 3 for LI NET definition.

-If the individual requests disenrollment after the effective date of a passive enrollment, the State must disenroll the individual prospectively by submitting a disenrollment transaction (TC 51) showing an MMP Opt-Out Flag data element as "Y" (opted out of passive enrollment into MMP Plan) in position 202.
+If the individual requests to opt out and disenroll from the MMP after the effective date of a passive enrollment, the state must disenroll the individual prospectively by submitting a disenrollment transaction (TC 51) and include an MMP Opt Out Flag data element "Y" (opted out of passive enrollment into MMP Plan) in position 202.
 CMS' systems will revert the individual to Original Medicare and will auto-enroll him/her into a Medicare Prescription Drug Plan.
 The individual will have access to the LI NET prescription drug plan during any coverage gap.